etorres-revature/Weather_Dashboard/README.md

 #### :shoe: Bootstrap 4 :shoe:

-**Bootstrtap 4** is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
+**Bootstrap 4** is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
 It contains CSS and (optionally) JavaScript-based design templates for typography, forms, buttons, navigation, and other interface components.

 *Bootstrap 4* content borrowed from <a target="_blank" rel="noopener noreferrer">[this page](https://en.wikipedia.org/wiki/Bootstrap_(front-end_framework)).</a>